ckaestne/seaibib/README.md

 > Another excellent interview study on fairness practice, showing current practices but also wants and aspirations.
 Strong focus on embedding practices into processes and establishing clear responsibilities; also discusses the role of activists in an organization.
 Based on 26 interviews in 19 organizations.

+Wieringa, Maranke. "[What to account for when accounting for algorithms: a systematic literature review on algorithmic accountability](https://dl.acm.org/doi/abs/10.1145/3351095.3372833)."
+In *Proceedings of the Conference on Fairness, Accountability, and Transparency*, pp. 1-18.
+2020.

+> Detailed discussion and definition of the concept of accountability, and the various dimensions and concerns it entails.
+Somewhat dry and not really specific to ML at all, but useful framing and illustration of what accountability means in different contexts.

 ## 6. Software Architecture and Design

 *Design of machine-learning pipelines, and more importantly design of systems that use machine learning components.
 How does one integrate such a component in the rest of the system?
 For example, how to design the system anticipating that the model will make wrong predictions eventually?*